 - Etc, 3 inches for every extra foot.

 If your ceilings are vaulted, you may need to hang fixtures at varying drops.
 The best options are fixtures that have an adjustable chain or rod.
-If you have a row of pendants over an island with a sloped ceiling they should all hang at the same height above the island.
+If you have a row of pendant lighting over an island with a sloped ceiling they should all hang at the same height above the island.

 Ceiling Lighting Ideas